dadoonet/legacy-search/README.markdown

 You can get the index settings from: https://github.com/dadoonet/legacy-search/blob/03-mapping/src/main/resources/elasticsearch/person/_settings.json

-Compile and restart the application
+Compile.
+If you are using you IDE, and spring-boot is still running, you should directly see the changes.
+Otherwise, restart the application:

 ```
 # Compile and launch again